 - Free Account doesn’t require credit card

-Step by Step guide to start with MailChimp for list building:
+Step by Step guide to starting with MailChimp for list building:

 Creating Mailchimp Email list: